Fullproofs/latex-fullproof-package/README.md

-# latex-fullproof-package
+# The FullProof Package

-The LaTeX package for Fullproof
+This package has all commands and enviornments for all FullProof latex documents